 The edible parts are reportedly rich in Vitamins A and C.

 It grows best as a summer annual in moderately humid to humid subtropical and tropical lowland climates, generally in areas with annual lows of 12 to 25 °C, annual highs of 23 to 35 °C and annual rainfall of 1200 to 3500 mm.
+With irrigation, its cultivation can be extended to very low rainfall areas, such as occurs along the Nile River in Egypt.

 New plants are easily grown from seed and are usually planted